 As we move more and more of our business and personal interactions online, it seems that the property sector is the latest to feel the digital pinch.
-A report by accountancy firm Moore Stephens revealed in July of this year that around 27% of estate agents are currently struggling to survive.
+A report by accountancy firm Moore Stephens revealed in July 2017 that around 19% of estate agents are currently struggling to survive.
 Although the estate agent has not traditionally been a sympathetic figure, what would a failure in these high street businesses mean for the sector and what is the future of UK estate agency as a whole?

 The situation on the high street today

 The Moore Stephens report highlighted that insolvencies of high street estate agents are on the rise.
 Countrywide – which is the largest chain of estate agents in the UK – has issued two profit warnings over the past year.
 It has also seen its share price plunge by more than 60%.
 Foxtons is another well known chain that has shown signs of issues recently.
 Well known for its branded cars and fancy high street offices, the chain has been failing to attract business with a 15% decline in revenues in the first quarter of 2018.
 It too has seen its perceived value take a dip as a result with 25% shaved off its share price since May this year.

 Online portals are suffering too